crystal-ball/componentry/demo/components/ComponentsScreen/Screens/Alerts.md

 ---
 <ComponentsList components={['Alert']} />

-Provide contextual feedback messages for typical user actions using theme colors.
+Provide contextual feedback messages for user actions using theme colors.

-Alerts can contain any HTML elements, and the `alert-heading` and `alert-link` classes can be used with headings or links to provide themed elements.
-Alerts can be dismissible or static.
+Alerts can contain any HTML elements, and can be dismissible or static.
+A dismissible Alert requires Componentry Active `active` and `deactivate` props, which can be passed directly or the Alert can be nested inside of an Active component to automatically create an uncontrolled Alert.

 <InteractiveDemo
   defaults={{ color: 'success', dismissible: true }}